-Created by the Office of Research on Women's Health (ORWH), the Building Interdisciplinary Research Careers in Women's Health (BIRCWH, pronounced "BIRCH") is a mentored career-development program.
-It connects junior faculty, known as BIRCWH Scholars, to senior faculty with shared interest in women's health and sex-differences research.
-Since the program was created in 2000, 77 grants to 41 institutions supporting more than 613 junior faculty have been awarded by ORWH and BIRCWH program co-sponsors.
-For Fiscal Year 2020, there are twenty (20) active BIRCWH programs listed below.
+Created by the Office of Research on Women's Health (ORWH), the Building Interdisciplinary Research Careers in Women's Health (BIRCWH, pronounced "birch") is a mentored career-development program designed to connect junior faculty, known as BIRCWH Scholars, to senior faculty with shared interest in women's health and sex differences research.
+Since the program was created in 2000, 88 grants to 44 institutions supporting more than 700 junior faculty have been awarded by ORWH and its partners among the NIH institutes and centers.
+For Fiscal Year 2020, there are 22 active BIRCWH programs listed below.
 ORWH and the NIH Institutes and Centers contribute over $10 million per year to support this career development program.

 For further information, visit the Career Development page.

 2021 Active BIRCWH Programs